It seems to me like so many people in the U.S. are obsessed with controlling their body sizes and doing *whatever they can* to avoid being “fat.”

 Some people have higher set points than others, and some people have lower set points.
 I have a friend who is very naturally petite, and a friend who is in a larger body.
 Neither one of them has a “good” body or a “bad” body.
 They both just have bodies.

-My dietitian likes to call bodies “meat suits,” because that’s pretty much all they are.
+Sometimes I like to call bodies “meat suits,” because that’s pretty much all they are *shrug*…

 So anyway, my friend who is naturally in a smaller body just has a different set point and shape than my friend who in in a bigger body.
 I’ve got friends in all different body shapes and sizes, and when you actually start to think about it, you might realize that no body is the same.

 The only bodies that really look the “same” are the bodies we see on magazines and billboards; the bodies that have been manipulated by a computer mouse to not have a skin fold when they bend forward.
 Spare me.
 That’s the most unrealistic shit I’ve ever seen.

 And I’m not trying to say that accepting your natural body size is an easy thing.
 In fact, most people spend a good portion of their lives trying to change their body and control their body, and they end up really unhappy.

 To me, it seems like a waste of time to let my *meat suit* get in the way of living a good life.
 I’m so much more interesting in being a good friend, girlfriend, student, daughter, sister, and someday a wife and a mom than I am about having a “good” body.